Internet-of-People/iop-profile-server/docs/CLIENT-APPS.md

-# IoP Profile Server - Introduction for Developer of Client Apps
+# IoP Profile Server - Introduction for Developers of Client Apps

 ## Table of Contents